Jake Ball (rugby union): International

 Born in England, Ball was also eligible to play for Wales thanks to his father, who was born in Colwyn Bay.
 Ball said his move to the Scarlets in 2012 was motivated by a desire to play international rugby for Wales.
 He received his first call-up to the Wales squad in 2014, replacing the suspended Ian Evans ahead of the 2014 Six Nations Championship.
 He made his debut off the bench in the 26–3 loss to Ireland in week 2 of the tournament, before making his first test start in a 27–6 victory over France in Wales' third match.
 Later that year, Ball was selected for Wales' tour of South Africa, and in 2015, he played for Wales in their Rugby World Cup pool game against Uruguay.

 Ball became a regular starter for Wales, until a dislocated shoulder suffered in an international against New Zealand in the 2017 Autumn internationals kept him off the field for 10 months.
 After his return, Ball played a part in Wales' Grand Slam-winning 2019 Six Nations Championship campaign, and later that year he featured prominently in the 2019 Rugby World Cup.
-Ball retired from international duty in 2021 having gained 50 caps for his country.
+Ball retired from international duty in 2021 having earned 50 caps.

-BBC website gaffe

-For Ball's inaugural international year, the BBC made him famous by mistakenly changing his surname to a rude name which was spotted by his fellow team mate Jamie Roberts and reported and subsequently changed, but not before being ridiculed on social media and in the press.
-As a response to the gaffe, Ball joked on Twitter that it would haunt him for the rest of his days.